BuBbL3briGhT/BUbBL3sCriPt/README.md

 - Fix failing tests that have been marked as pendin (it.skip) in test/f/parse.js
-- Get the entire system under test x i'm pretty sure we broke the interpretor, but the test suite is still passing. we need to figure out how to test this with Mocha.
+- Get the entire system under test
+  [x] i'm pretty sure we broke the
+      interpretor, but the test suite is still passing. we need to figure out how to test this with Mocha.

 ## Project Goals